Oracle → Azure SQL: Conceptual Modernization Mapping

 |---|---|---|

-Critical difference: Oracle TDE encrypts tablespaces.
-Azure TDE encrypts the entire database (data files, log files, backups).
-You can NOT selectively encrypt certain filegroups in Azure SQL Database — it's all or nothing (and it's always on by default).
+Scope difference: Oracle TDE encrypts tablespaces; Azure TDE encrypts the entire database (data files, log files, backups) and is on by default.
+You cannot selectively encrypt filegroups in Azure SQL Database.

 Performance Monitoring & Tuning